JZJisawesome/ece250-testcases/README.md

 This repository contains a collection of MIT-licensed testcases for each project in ECE250.

+It also contains an Autograder for testing your submission tarball, well, automatically!

 | Project | Number Of Testcases Available |
 |---------|-------------------------------|